simplex-chat/simplex-chat/docs/guide/secret-groups.md

 `member` - Same as observer, but can send and delete their own messages.

-`admin` - Same as member, but can delete other members' messages, remove members from the group, create group link, change the roles of other members, block members for all and invite new members to join the group.
+`admin` - Same as member, but can delete other members' messages, remove members from the group, create group link, change the roles of other members, block members for all, and invite new members to join the group.

-`owner` - Same as admin, but can set group preferences, add a welcome message and edit group profile.
+`owner` - Same as admin, but can set group preferences, add a welcome message, and edit group profile.

 ## Creating a group

 #### To create a group:

 1. On Android and desktop, click or tap on the floating pencil button in the bottom-right corner of the screen.
 On iOS, tap on the pencil button in the top-right corner of the screen.
-2. Click or tap **Create group**.
+2. Tap or click **Create group**.
 3. Enter desired group name.
-4. Click or tap **Create**.
+4. Tap or click **Create**.

 ## Managing a group